MicrosoftDocs/visualstudio-docs/docs/containers/includes/vs-2019/docker-tools.md

 ms.topic: include
 ---

-With Visual Studio 2017, you can easily build, debug, and run containerized ASP.NET Core apps and publish them to Azure Container Registry (ACR), Docker Hub, Azure App Service, or your own container registry.
+With Visual Studio, you can easily build, debug, and run containerized ASP.NET Core apps and publish them to Azure Container Registry (ACR), Docker Hub, Azure App Service, or your own container registry.
 In this article, we'll publish to ACR.

 ## Prerequisites